symfony-cmf/symfony-cmf-docs/tutorials/using-blockbundle-and-contentbundle.rst

 Follow this example to use both the CMF Block and Content components together.

-The ContentBundle is best used together with the RoutingExtraBundle.
+The ContentBundle is best used together with the RoutingBundle.
 Add the following to ``composer.json``:

 .. code-block:: javascript